Formartine

 Formartine (Fearann Mhàrtainn meaning "Martin's land") is a committee area in Aberdeenshire, Scotland.
 This district extends north from the River Don to the River Ythan.
-It has a population of 36,478 (2001 Census).
+It has a population of 43,243 (2021 Census).

-The committee area was formed in 1996 from part of the former district of Banff and Buchan.
+The committee area was established in 1996 as one of six area committees of Aberdeenshire Council following local government reorganisation under the Local Government etc. (Scotland) Act 1994.

 Formartine has experienced rapid population growth, particularly around Ellon and Oldmeldrum, and in the south east where development has spread outwith the city of Aberdeen.
 By contrast, the area around Turriff retains strong dependency on the traditional agricultural economy.
 The area's coastline and rural environment offer recreation potential including the Formartine and Buchan Way.